What Age is Ideal for an RPE?

 Partial expanders feature two halves that are connected in the center with a screw.
 In order to activate them, a special key is used to turn the screw a little bit each day.
 Your child may experience soreness at first after their expander has been activated.
 Fortunately, this discomfort will fade quickly and is more comfortable than tightening braces.

 At our office, we typically suggest palate expanders to children between the ages of 7 and 12.
 However, Dr. Sims has placed palate expanders on children as young as 5 years old.
 In most cases, partial expanders are worn for three to six months.
+While it may seem like a long time to have a palate expander in, the earlier a problem is detected, the sooner it can be cured.

 Our friend, Dr. Jason Gladwell, a Raleigh orthodontist, explains that each case is unique when it comes to palate expanders.
 Reach out to Dr. Sims or your local orthodontist before self diagnosing.